rickchau90/ELK-Stack-Project1/README.md

 filebeat

 These Beats allow us to collect the following information from each machine:
-In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 Metricbeat collects different metrics on services for example Docker metrics fetches metrics from your docker containers.
 Filebeat collects logs from different log files for example Apache logs collects access and error logos created by the apache HTTP server